Power Pad: Overview

 The Power Pad accessory is laid out in front of the video display for various games, generally plugged into the second NES controller port, with players stepping on the large buttons to control gameplay.
 There are two illustrated sides to the pad: Side A, which is rarely used, has eight buttons, while side B has twelve buttons numbered 1–12.

 Games using the Power Pad often test players on their timing and coordination, memory, "running" speed, or allow them to play music with their steps.
 Games such as Dance Dance Revolution can trace the lineage of their control mechanisms back to the Power Pad (see dance pad).

 Revival

 In 2007, Namco Bandai Games announced that the Power Pad would see a reappearance for the original Wii.
 This version of the pad, called the Mat Controller, will also work in conjunction with the Wii Remote, and connects physically to the Wii console via its built-in GameCube controller ports.
-For later Wii models, it is incompatible as they drop the GameCube ports.
+For later Wii models, including the Wii U, it is incompatible as they drop the GameCube ports.
 It was released along with Active Life: Outdoor Challenge in North America (known as Family Trainer Athletic World in Japan and Family Trainer in Europe) in 2008.
 Its sequel Active Life: Extreme Challenge was released in 2009.
 A third game, Active Life: Explorer, was released in 2010.